Author: Lesley Riddoch

 Fake news and cyber attacks undermine democracy, legitimise extremist views, push groundless conspiracy theories and provide cover for propaganda by rich individuals and states.
 But one country is fighting back.
 And winning.
 A study by the European Polic

-Latest podcast – Finland’s fight against Russian cyber attacks
+Podcast – Finland’s fight against Russian cyber attacks

 Fake news and cyber attacks are helping undermine democracy, legitimise extremist views, push groundless conspiracy theories and provide cover for propaganda by rich individuals and states.
 But one country is fighting back.
 And winning.
 A study by the European Policies Initiative puts Finland top of 35 countries in ‘post-truth’ resilience.
 Denmark was second and Sweden fourth.
 The UK was 10th.
 Wha...Read More

-NEW PODCAST; The future is cooperative
+PODCAST; Finland – the future is cooperative

 While Britain struggles with sky-high bills, and private water, electricity and oil companies make record profits, Finland relies on a unique system of economic shock absorbers.
 Cooperatives deliver everything from water and electricity to luxury hotel breaks.
 They started in the late 1800s and there are more cooperative memberships today than Finns – or saunas.
 How does it work?
 Lesley Ridd...Read More